 Disabling Ubuntu Dock would be a better idea in this case.
 It won’t be wise to use multiple docks at the same time.

 This tutorial is about customizing the default dock or launcher provided in Ubuntu’s GNOME implementation.
 Some suggestions should work on the dock in vanilla GNOME as work well.

 I have shown you most of the common Ubuntu dock customization.
 You don’t need to go and blindly follow all of them.
-Read and think which one suits your need and then act upon it.
+Read and think about which one suits your need, and then act upon it.